 ● Decolonizing the Syllabus and Reworking the Canon

 We are exploring a possible multi-year focus on actively contributing to a decolonization of religious studies syllabi and to re-working the canon, highlighting and discussing theorists and approaches that are marginalized and deserve closer attention.
 We are considering multiple ways of doing this: a workshop-like panel discussing e.g. introductory courses in religious studies and actively working on re-writing the syllabus from a decolonial perspective; a panel or roundtable focusing on a particular underestimated theorist and exploring their contribution to the past and future of religious studies.
-We welcome any proposals of papers or full sessions dealing with such issues and are open to suggestions in advance
+This topic continues to interest us and we are planning on actively working on and pushing for a panel on this for 2021.

 ● Author(s)-Meet-Critics: Book Panel

-We are also planning to have another book panel in 2020, after the successful panels on books by Birgit Meyer, Richard King, Pamela Klassen/Jennifer Graber, and Chris Driscoll/Monica Miller in the past.
+We are also planning to have another book panel in 2020, after the successful panels on books by Birgit Meyer, Richard King, Pamela Klassen/Jennifer Graber, Chris Driscoll/Monica Miller, and J. Brent Crosson in the past.
 Submissions of full panels on a recently published book touching on issues of colonialism and postcolonialism are also welcome, but please contact the co-chairs beforehand if your are interested in developing a book panel with our Unit.